 Techniques used to establish a closed season should be simple because they must be employed in a timely manner.
 The last possible dates for collection of bag seine samples are 30 April and 30 June, respectively.
-Calculations must be made and results presented and approved by the TPWD Executive Director who has delegated authority by the TPWC to set season dates.
-The law requires 72 and 24 h, respectively, for public notice for closing and opening dates (State of Texas 1986).
-The approved season dates must be published in the Texas 1986).
-The approved season dates prepared.
-The NMFS is notified so that public notice and news releases prepared.
+Calculations must be made and results presented and approved by the TPWD Executive Director who has delegated authority by the TPWC to set seasor. dates.
+The law requires 72 and 24 h, respectively, for public notice for closing and opening dates (State of Texas 1989).
+The approved season dates must be published in the Texas Register and public notice and news releases prepared.
 The NMFS is notified so that public notice can be provided concerning the closing and opening of U. S. waters.
 The NMFS must go through their in-house procedure which requires a minimum of three days notice prior to the effective opening/closing date.